pkpio/pkpio.github.io/_posts/2020-11-02-why-blockchain-was-created.md

 This is an improvement over the barter system as people could sell their goods and services for these commodities.
 And they can buy the goods and services they need using these commodities.
 The commodities used for trade had certain characteristics: they were widely desired and, therefore valuable.
 They were also durable, portable, and easily stored.
 While this opened up more opportunities for trade, there were still issues with the commodities such as:

-- Deterioration: certain commodities, like corn, can deteriorate in quality over time
+- _Deterioration_: certain commodities, like corn, can deteriorate in quality over time
-- Bulkiness: Imagine having to go shopping with a cart full of salt
+- _Bulkiness_: Imagine having to go shopping with a cart full of salt
-- Indivisibility: some commodities, like sea shell, can't be meaningfully sub divided
+- _Indivisibility_: some commodities, like sea shell, can't be meaningfully sub divided

 Coins